ICTTech-03/oxygen/README.md

 Add a command by a pull request.

 # Installation
 Ensure you have nodejs and npm on your machine.
 I may have acidentally not gitignored the node_modules but I don't know what that means.
 Run `npm i` anyway.
+After installing node_modules, please run `npm i sqlite3`

 In the root of the project add a `token.json` file with your bot token in it, looking something like this:
 ```json
 {